mezzasoma/phenom-distribution-fit/README.md

     ```
     sudo singularity build singularity/phenom_distribution_fit_image.sif singularity/phenom_distribution_fit_image.def
     ```
     This requires root privileges and it can temporarily use up to ~17GB of disk space under root.
-This space is realease once the container is created.
+This space is released after the container is created.
 The final .sif image is ~4.2GB.

 4. Remove temporary installation files
     ```